List of Blue Grass Boys members: 1958–1959: Second album and temporary lineups

 Earl Snead joined in January 1958 to replace Stuart on banjo.
 Charlie Smith briefly filled in on guitar, before Edd Mayfield returned in mid-February.
 The band recorded their second album I Saw the Light during February and March, with session contributors Culley Holt, Gordon Terry (both bass vocals) and Owen Bradley (organ) performing on several tracks.
 In early-April, the group recorded the instrumentals "Panhandle Country" and "Scotland", with Joe Drumright filling on banjo following Snead's departure, and Hicks guesting on second fiddle.
 By late-April, Snead's position had been filled by Eddie Adcock, Baker had been replaced by the returning Red Taylor, and Mauldin had temporarily left (with her replacement unknown).
 Adcock had left by the end of June.
 On July 7, 1958, Edd Mayfield died of leukemia.
 Monroe and Taylor played a few shows over the next month with Charlie Smith, although the status of any other personnel within the band at this time is largely unknown.

 By mid-August, Monroe had reunited with Mauldin and Taylor had been replaced by Roger Smith.
 Due to financial challenges, the rest of the band's lineup featured a string of stand-ins over the next few months, including guitarist and singer Connie Gately, Bill Emerson and later Joe Drumright on banjo, Charlie Cline switching between guitar and bass, and Charlie Smith on fiddle.
-Bobby Hicks returned from the army in early-October, and by late-November the group settled back into a regular lineup — Monroe, Hicks and Mauldin, plus guitarist and vocalist Vernon "Jack" Cooke and banjoist Robert "Buddy" Pennington.
+Bobby Hicks returned from the army in early-October, and by late-November the group settled back into a regular lineup — Monroe, Hicks and Mauldin, plus guitarist and vocalist Jack Cooke and banjoist Robert "Buddy" Pennington.
 This incarnation recorded the single "Gotta Travel On" and two instrumentals on December 1, 1958.
 By the time of the next session on January 30, 1959 — where the band recorded the single "Dark as the Night, Blue as the Day" and two more tracks — Charlie Smith had returned and become BGB's second fiddler.
 In late-May, Hicks left to work with Porter Wagoner.

 Smith left in July 1959.
 Kenny Baker and later Dale Potter joined as temporary stand-ins, with Potter made a full-time member thereafter.
 Around the same time, Pennington was replaced by Joe Stuart.
 By October, Stuart had left again, with Curtis McPeake briefly filling in for him.
 For the band's final session of the year on November 25, Joe Drumright played banjo and former member Benny Martin featured on fiddle for the A-side of the single "Lonesome Wind Blues" — his only recording with the BGB.
 Cooke left after the session and Tony Ellis was hired on banjo for the start of the next year.